Nat-crit20/Kanban_API/README.md

 ### The challenge

-Users should be able to create fetch requests that allow users to create, read, update, and delete boards, columns, and tasks
+Users should be able to create fetch requests that allow users to create, read, update, and delete boards, columns, and tasks.

 ### Installation